 Sleep apnea is a condition where breathing is disrupted during sleep.
 These pauses in breathing last for at least 10 seconds and may continue for a minute or more.
 Patients can experience breathing disruptions over 30 times an hour, though they’re not always aware of it.

 There’s also a chance that the link goes both ways.
-The Berlin Sleep Questionnaire revealed that half of RA patients were at a high risk for sleep apnea compared to just 31 percent of non-RA patients.
-Among these patients, just 14 percent were already diagnosed with sleep apnea.
+The Berlin Sleep Questionnaire revealed that half of rheumatoid arthritis patients were at a high risk for sleep apnea compared to just 31 percent of non-RA patients.
+Among these patients, just 14 percent were already diagnosed with apnoea.

-Sleep issues are not uncommon with RA patients.
+Sleep issues are not uncommon with rheumatoid arthritis patients.
 It’s important to diagnose and treat these problems as quickly as possible, because sleep issues will increase stress hormones in the body and cause more RA flare ups.
 Poor sleepers can also miss out on the growth hormones that are released when the body is in deep sleep.
-These hormones make crucial repairs to the body’s muscles, which can help minimize pain and discomfort for RA sufferers.
+These hormones make crucial repairs to the body’s muscles, which can help minimize pain and discomfort for rheumatoid arthritis sufferers.

-Pain relief is often the best solution for RA sufferers who are having trouble sleeping.
-However, if it’s not your pain that’s giving you a fitful night, or if you feel like you’re sleeping well but struggle with fatigue during the day, sleep apnea could be the cause.
+Pain relief is often the best solution for rheumatoid arthritis sufferers who are having trouble sleeping.
+However, if it’s not your pain that’s giving you a fitful night, or if you feel like you’re sleeping well but struggle with fatigue during the day, a sleep disorder could be the cause.

-If you suffer from sleep apnea, RA, or both, it’s worth discussing the possible connection between the two with your healthcare provider.
+If you suffer from this sleeping disorder, rheumatoid arthritis, or both, it’s worth discussing the possible connection between the two with your healthcare provider.
 Treating both problems jointly could give you increased relief from pain and fatigue.

 What questions do you have about sleep apnea?